soodoku/search-and-replace/Readme.md

 `git clone https://github.com/soodoku/search-and-replace.git`

-Navigate to clean-names
+Navigate to search-and-replace

 Run `python setup.py install`

 #### Running the script

-The script looks for two files:
+The script takes two files:
 1. replacelist.csv -- carries word pairs (original_word, replace_with_this_word).
 Here's a sample [replacelist.csv](replacelist.csv)
 2. wordlist.csv -- carries the correct word, and number of consecutive errors tolerated.
 All the variously misspelled words will be replaced with the correct word.
 Here's a sample [wordlist.csv](wordlist.csv)